-Why Is an Influencer Brief Important?
+What Is an Influencer Brief and Why Is It Important?

-Key Components of an Influencer Brief
+Key Components of a Strong Influencer Brief

 1. Campaign Overview & Goals